Title IX Policies

 The Jeanne Clery Disclosure of Campus Security Policy and Campus Crime Statistics Act (20 USC § 1092(f)) is the landmark federal law that requires colleges and universities across the United States to disclose information about crime on and around their campuses

 A responsible employee is defined as any Bard administrator, faculty, professional staff member, or peer counselor.
-Climate surveys, classroom writing assignments, human-subjects research, and events such as Take Back the Night or similar speak-outs do not constitute notice to the Title IX Office.
+Climate surveys, classroom writing assignments, human-subjects research, and events such as Take Back the Night or similar speak-outs do not constitute notice to the Office of Gender Equity.

 For more information about this exam: https://www.rainn.org/get-information/sexual-assault-recovery/rape-kit